 - Once boiling, cook about 3 minutes, whisking often to prevent bubbling over.
 Remove from the heat and stir in the vanilla and pecans.

-- Pour the topping over the cheesecake then bake 45 minutes.
+- Pour the topping over the cheesecake then bake 45 minutes. or until the internal temperature reaches 150F.
 The center will still jiggle but will firm as it cools.

 - Cool 1 hour in the pan then carefully run a knife along the edge to loosen the cheesecake.
 Cover and refrigerate for at least 4 hours or overnight.
 Remove the pan side before serving.
 Store leftovers in an airtight container in the refrigerator for up to 1 week.